james-pre/tempest/readme.md

-# Zenith
+# Blankstorm Machine Learning

-Zenith is a simple C++ evolution simulator that allows you to train loose neural networks.
+A simple C++ evolution simulator that allows you to train loose neural networks.

 ## Getting Started